oneananda/asp_dot_net_core_projects/README.md

 An introduction to implementing OpenTelemetry in .NET apps for distributed tracing and telemetry data collection.
 It covers exporting metrics to observability platforms like Jaeger and Prometheus and configuring spans and activities.

 ---

+### 047_DBContextOptionsBuilder

+This sample demonstrates advanced configuration of DbContextOptionsBuilder in Entity Framework Core.
+It covers techniques for customizing context behavior, connection strings, provider-specific settings, and interceptors.

+---